martinpihrt/OSPy/README.md

 ## Acknowledgements
 Full credit goes to Dan for his generous contributions in porting the microcontroller firmware to Python.
 * The program makes use of web.py (http://webpy.org) for the web interface.
-* The program makes use of py-gfm (https://github.com/Zopieux/py-gfm) to render the help pages written in GitHub flavored markdown (Python 2)
-* The program makes use of pygments (http://pygments.org) to provide syntax highlighting in the help pages.
-(Python 2)
 * The program makes use of cmarkgfm (https://github.com/theacodes/cmarkgfm) to render the help pages written in GitHub flavored markdown (Python 3+).
 * The program makes use of OpenStreetMap (https://www.openstreetmap.org) to convert locations into coordinates.
 * The program makes use of Stormglass API (https://stormglass.io/) for weather information.